 Bone pain, back pain, increased risk to die from cardiovascular diseases, fatigue, impaired wound healing, severe asthma in children, tooth decay and cognitive impairment are other signs and symptoms of vitamin D deficiency.

 Treatment and Causes

-Limited exposure to sunlight, dark skin with high concentrations of melanin which inhibits absorption of the sun rays, the inability of the kidneys to convert the vitamin to Calcitriol (the active form), weight gain or obesity and failure of your body to absorb Vitamin D adequately into the system.
+Limited exposure to sunlight, dark skin with high concentrations of melanin which inhibits the absorption of the sun rays, the inability of the kidneys to convert the vitamin to Calcitriol (the active form), weight gain or obesity, and failure of your body to absorb Vitamin D adequately into the system.

 The vitamin D levels in the body should be kept between 20 ng/mL and 50 ng/mL.
 There are also side effects that result from consuming excess vitamin D.

 Therefore, a blood test is essential to determine how much Vitamin D you have in your body.